HiLab-git/PyMIC_examples/classification/AntBee/README.md

 ![roc](./picture/roc.png)

 ## Finetuning the last layer of resnet18
 Similarly to the above example, we further try to only finetune the last layer of resnet18 for the same classification task.
 Use a different configure file `config/train_test_ce2.cfg` for training and testing, where `update_layers = -1` in the `network` section means updating the last layer only.
 Edit `config/evaluation.cfg` accordinly for evaluation.
-The iteration number obtained the highest accuracy on the validation set was 400, and the accuracy will be around 0.9543.
-The AUC will be 0.981
+The iteration number obtained the highest accuracy on the validation set was 400 in our testing machine, and the accuracy was around 0.9543.
+The AUC was 0.981.